matzew/aerogear-ios/API.md

     if (![myStore remove:@"0" error:error])
         NSLog(@"Save: An error occured during remove! \n%@", error);

 The remove method accepts the _recordID_ of the object you want to remove.
+If the object does not exist in the store, FALSE is returned.

 ## Filter the entire store

 Filtering of the data available in the AGStore is also supported, by using the familiar NSPredicate class available in iOS.
-In the following example, after storing a pair of dictionaries representing user information details in the store, we simple call the _filter_ method  to filter out the desired information:
+In the following example, after storing a pair of dictionaries representing user information details in the store (which can be easily come from a response from a server), we simple call the _filter_ method to filter out the desired information:

      NSMutableDictionary *user1 = [@{@"id" : @"0",
                                     @"name" : @"Robert",